vanderloonarthur/krayechess/travelblog.md

     }

     .golden-link {
-      color: red !important; /* Set the text color to yellow */
+      color: red !important; /* Set the text color to red */
       text-decoration: none; /* Remove the default underline */
       font-weight: bold; /* Optionally set the font weight to bold */ }